itnarecords/itnarecords.github.io/index.md

 <hr />

-In a telling moment of the *Broken Dialogues* though, at the very end when the interviewers put the camera and microphones down but kept recording, Bosco stays seated for a short while and continues: <i>but there are so many ways you can look at it.
+In a telling moment of the *Broken Dialogues* though, at the very end when the interviewers put the camera and microphones down but kept recording, Bosco stays seated for a short while and continues: <em style="color:light-grey;">but there are so many ways you can look at it.
 Almost everyday now, I seem to find a new one.
-What I just described is but one disguise amongst the many disguises on the *Great Visage*.</i>
+What I just described is but one disguise amongst the many disguises on the *Great Visage*.</em>

 — <i>What else could it be then ?</i>